 Jóhanna Kjalnesingargoði set the Viking Festival

-The dates for the Viking market of 2020 are on the 16th of June until the 21st of June.
+The dates for the Viking market of 2020 were to be on the 16th of June until the 21st of June.
 Here is the Facebook event.
+But due to COVID-19 the Viking festival was postponed until the 6th-9th of August - fingers crossed that the battle with COVID-19 will be successful.

 I have written another travel-blog about the Viking Village restaurant, Fjörukráin, and the hotel in the Viking Village, Hotel Viking.
 I am totally in love with this place and take all my foreign guests there :)